Jonnygwi/WEB14104/students/Jonny/goals.md

 > This will always be a goal whether it is in one language or another but from this project I will improve my knowledge of CSS.

 -
+## Where I stand

+> At the moment I am very unsure about what my strengths are but I have a weaknesses that I am aware of and could definitly improve on
+1. Keeping focus
+2. Staying motivated
+3. Organising a doable work plan hopefully at the end of this project I will be able to

+-

-## Admiration
+### Admiration

 I have a friend who is in the front end web development industry.
 I admire him because he learnt everything he knows and gained the contacts he has with just his own curiousity.
+As an individual I find it very hard to to push myself out of my comfort zone and publically ask questions.
+I could learn a lot about getting my self heard or just simply "putting myself out there" from this guy.
+-